 As she sniffed at the many ornaments that adorned the still figure, the girl raised her head slowly and opened her eyes.
 Only there weren't any eyes, just gaping holes and way back in the darkened recesses, a compact mass of red shapes wriggled.
 Pallid lips stretched into a mocking smile.

 Terrified, the wolverine snarled and retreated rapidly away.
 Crouching low to the ground, she backed into the stream, then spun around in a blur of spray and headed straight for home.(C) by mmpratt99 2015

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Pratt MarikoWrite a Review